 Three Steps to Remote Employee Onboarding Success

 There’s no denying that we’re living in uncertain times.
-With no definitive or consistent guidance on how long the COVID-19 pandemic may require social-distancing, self-isolating and working from home for those that are able to, it goes without saying that there is a huge potential for disruption to hiring and onboarding.
+With no definitive or consistent guidance on how long the COVID-19 pandemic may require social-distancing, self-isolating and working from home for those that can, it goes without saying that there is a huge potential for disruption to hiring and onboarding.

 Luckily, we’re living in a digitally connected world, which means that we can minimise disruption and ultimately try to retain a semblance of normality.

-We’ve distilled our top onboarding tips from some great sources & our own experience, into 3 key areas to focus on – Systems, Culture & Role.
+We’ve distilled our top onboarding tips from some great sources and our own experience, into 3 key areas to focus on – Systems, Culture and Role.